yuki-oyama/tristan2025-website/content/venue/_index.md

 </div>

 ## Getting to the Venue
 To get to the venue, all participants can arrive at **Naha Airport**, the main and largest airport in Okinawa.
 Naha Airport has direct connections from major cities around Asia.
-Domestic flights also frequently operate to Naha from the two **Tokyo Airports** (Haneda and Narita), and many other major airports around Japan.
+Domestic flights also frequently operate to Naha from the **two Airports in Tokyo** (Haneda and Narita), and many other major airports around Japan.

 After arriving at Naha Airport, there are convenient, safe and on-time bus lines connecting to around the venue.
 You can also rent a car to get around the Okinawa Island.